Succeeding at Scale: Enterprise Retrieval Benchmark Construction and Index-Preserving Query Adaptation for Multi-Tenant Search: Related Work

 \section{Related Work}

-\textbf{Synthetic Data:} Addressing label scarcity, recent works leverage LLMs for synthetic data generation (\citet{dai2023promptagator, bonifacio2022inparsdataaugmentationinformation, wang-etal-2022-gpl}).
-A key component is \textit{consistency filtering}, discarding queries that fail to retrieve their source.
-We extend this by employing \textbf{\textit{fusion-based candidate generation}} (\citet{cormack2009rrf}), aggregating diverse retrievers to minimize single-model bias and improve coverage. \textbf{LLM-as-Judge:} While LLMs show promise as relevance assessors (\citet{rahmani2024llmjudge}), concerns regarding bias persist (\citet{soboroff2025dontusellms}).
-We mitigate this by using LLMs primarily for \textit{filtering} pooled candidates, identifying positives rather than generating them, and validating a subset with human annotators.

-\textbf{Index-Preserving Adaptation:} Standard symmetric fine-tuning (\cite{karpukhin-etal-2020-dense}) incurs a prohibitive "Re-indexing Tax".
-Prior index-preserving approaches focus on pseudo-relevance feedback (\citet{yu2021anceprf}) or asymmetric tuning (\citet{wang2023queryencoderdistillationembedding}).
-We formalize this as \textbf{\textit{Query-Only Adaptation}}, adapting the query manifold while freezing the document index. \textbf{Parameter-Efficient Fine-Tuning (PEFT):} PEFT methods like Adapters (\citet{houlsby2019adapters}), LoRA (\citet{hu2022lora}), embedding projections (\citet{yoon-etal-2024-search}) and partial unfreezing of layers (\citet{lee2022surgical}) have proven effective in retrieval (\citet{litschko2022parameterefficientneuralrerankingcrosslingual}).
-Unlike full fine-tuning, PEFT methods use much fewer trainable parameters compared to full fine-tuning.
-Building on findings regarding intrinsic dimensionality (\citet{aghajanyan2020intrinsicdimensionalityexplainseffectiveness}), we demonstrate that applying PEFT to the query encoder results in both high quality and efficiency for multi-tenant serving.
+\textbf{Synthetic Data for Retrieval:} Recent work leverages LLMs for synthetic data generation \cite{bonifacio2022inparsdataaugmentationinformation, wang-etal-2022-gpl, dai2023promptagator}.
+Inspired by the success of combining multiple retrievers \cite{cormack2009rrf}, we adopt \textbf{fusion-based candidate generation}, aggregating diverse retrievers to reduce single-model bias and improve coverage. \textbf{LLM-as-a-Judge:} While LLMs show promise as relevance assessors \cite{rahmani2024llmjudge}, bias concerns remain \cite{soboroff2025dontusellms}.
+We therefore use LLMs primarily for filtering pooled candidates, identifying positives rather than generating them, and validate a subset with human annotators. \textbf{Index-Preserving Adaptation:} Standard symmetric fine-tuning \cite{karpukhin-etal-2020-dense} incurs a prohibitive "Re-indexing Tax."
+Prior index-preserving approaches focus on pseudo-relevance feedback \cite{yu2021anceprf} or asymmetric tuning \cite{wang2023queryencoderdistillationembedding}.
+We propose \textbf{Query-Only Adaptation} and study it as an index-preserving deployment strategy in multi-tenant retrieval environments. \textbf{Parameter-Efficient Fine-Tuning (PEFT):} Methods such as Adapters \cite{houlsby2019adapters}, LoRA \cite{hu2022lora}, embedding projections \cite{yoon-etal-2024-search}, and partial layer unfreezing \cite{lee2022surgical} have proven effective in retrieval \cite{litschko2022parameterefficientneuralrerankingcrosslingual}.
+Building on findings about intrinsic dimensionality \cite{aghajanyan2020intrinsicdimensionalityexplainseffectiveness}, we show that applying PEFT to the query encoder achieves both strong performance and efficiency for multi-tenant serving.